 The Racing Charge: Both Drivers Go Down

 Virginia Code § 46.2-865 makes racing a criminal offense.
-Both drivers are charged with reckless driving.
+Both drivers can be charged with reckless driving.

 What constitutes racing: